What is this guide for?

 - Though unlikely to apply to the data we hold and process on you, you also have rights related to portability and automated decision making (including profiling)

-You can find out more about your rights on the Information Commissioner’s Office website.
+You can find out more about your rights on the Information Commission’s Office website

 If we make changes to our privacy statements or processes we will post the changes here.
 Where the changes are significant, we may also choose to email individuals affected with the new details.
 Where required by law, will we ask for your consent to continue processing your data after these changes are made.

 'Cookies' are small text files that are stored by the browser (for example, Chrome, Internet Explorer, etc) on your computer or electronic device.
 They allow websites to 'remember' you for a period of time so that they can store things like user preferences and make the website quicker and easier for you to use.